kcallin/mqtt-codec/doc/source/index.rst

 ==================================

 The `mqtt-codec` package is an MQTT packet encoder and decoder (codec).
-The library is feature complete but test coverage and testing is not yet complete; the library is therefore not yet worthy of a 1.0 version (2018-09-30).
+The library has high test coverage (~94%) and is known to perform well in distributed IoT networks with thousands of nodes.

 Installation
 =============